cdhooper/brutus28/README.md

 The goal of this project is to build a brute-force decoder for traditional PAL and GAL (such as 22V10) programmable logic parts.
-The implementation is not complete, but at this point, it can decode simple combinatorial gate devices to a point which looks similar to what WinCUPL might take as input.
+The implementation is not complete, but at this point, it can decode simple combinatorial gate devices to point which looks similar to what WinCUPL might take as input.

 The rev1 directory contains board design files for the first version of this board.
 There is a bug in the design which causes 5V to always be applied to the inserted PLD's VCC rail, although some protection can be afforded as the PLD's GND rail is correctly switched by firmware.
 This bug is fixed in the Rev 2 design.

 The rev2 directory contains board design files for the second version of this board.
 This is the current version of Brutus.
 Improvements over the